-Experts, given a range of one month to four years, estimated how long a return from the pandemic to normalcy (or something like it) would take.
+Experts in geopolitics and technology, given a range of one month to four years, estimated how long a return from the pandemic to normalcy (or something like it) would take.
 Most expect a full recovery after two years, following predictions about the development of a vaccine, though some are more optimistic, with the shortest anticipated recovery taking only four months (see figure 1).

-Experts also indicated what obstacles they believe would most hinder a swift global recovery.
+Experts also indicated what obstacles they believe will hinder a swift global recovery.
 More than 80 percent fear a second wave of infections, and many also worry about geopolitical tensions, internal polarization, and ineffective international organizations (see figure 2).
 Respondents were encouraged to elaborate on challenges that the survey didn’t list, too, and several stated their concerns about economic inequality, unemployment, dysfunctional leadership, misinformation, excessive concern for public perception, and the general complexity of executing any recovery strategy.

-In addition to ranking most anticipated obstacles, respondents also listed the region or regions where they expect the swiftest (economic) recoveries.
-More than 70 percent believe China would demonstrate a rapid return to normalcy, and approximately 64 percent hold Singapore, Japan, and South Korea in similar regard.
+In addition to ranking anticipated obstacles, respondents also listed the region or regions where they expect the swiftest recoveries.
+More than 70 percent believe China will demonstrate a rapid return to normalcy, and approximately 64 percent hold Singapore, Japan, and South Korea in similar regard.
 Between 32 and 39 percent predict a swift recovery in Western nations – the United States, the European Union, the United Kingdom, Canada, Australia, and New Zealand.
 Few respondents have faith in the rest of the world’s ability to recover quickly (see figure 3).

 A battery of four questions asked about the pandemic’s impact on polarization and solidarity within countries and cooperation between them.
 Answers were bimodal.
 Respondents are evenly split over the pandemic’s effects on internal Chinese solidarity and international cooperation, and while they believe the United States and the European Union would grow more polarized on average, a significant portion maintained that the two would grow less polarized (see figure 6).

 The survey’s results align with and elaborate on our previous findings.
 Experts believe the pandemic is exacerbating systemic challenges that have long gone unaddressed: misinformation, economic inequality, deficient and discordant leadership, polarized populaces, and a strained international order.
-Down one path, they see China and its state-controlled market emerging swiftly from the pandemic with newfound global prominence, an economy resilient to impending technological upheaval, and a united populace.
-All while the West falters in its recovery, struggles with internal divisions and political challenges, and is ravaged by a churning free market.
+Down one path, they see China and its state-controlled market emerging swiftly from the pandemic with newfound global prominence, an economy resilient to impending technological upheaval, and a united populace, all while the West falters in its recovery, struggles with internal divisions and political challenges, and is ravaged by a churning free market.

 Interestingly, the surveyed experts favor the first path: after all, many political divisions in the West have widened during the pandemic, especially in the United States, and, with the exceptions of Australia and New Zealand, Western nations at least appear to be faring worse in their response to the virus.
 Figure 9 details the relationships between the respondents’ predictions about polarization, solidarity, and cooperation by plotting the number of response pairings for each combination of the four fields.
 Overall, those who predict greater polarization in the West also predict greater unity in China, and those who foresee more discord in China likewise anticipate more unity in the West.
 There is no consistent trend associated with beliefs about the future of international cooperation, and an outlier group believes the European Union would grow more polarized as China grows less unified.
 However, the relationships between answers also reveal the possibility of a third trajectory for the future.

 Simply put, answers didn’t cluster particularly tightly.
-There are overlaps, disagreements, and plentiful exceptions.
+There are overlaps, disagreements, and exceptions.
 The clearest instance of belief in a world more complicated than one split between China and the West came in response to our question about changes in world standing.
 By far the most positive anticipated change was associated with Singapore, Japan, and South Korea.
 These nations, for now, seem to have married democratic governance and free market economies with successful top-down reactions to COVID-19.
-The lesson to be drawn from these nations is not that they are the best models for a pandemic response – that remains to be seen – but that, even as the world appears to realign around a new great power struggle, policymakers should not follow suit by limiting their solutions to a bipolar world order.
-And that the comparative weaknesses of open societies can be compensated for and, maybe, overcome.
+The lesson to be drawn from these nations is not that they are the best models for a pandemic response – that remains to be seen – but that, even as the world appears to realign around a new great power struggle, policymakers should not follow suit by limiting their solutions to a bipolar world order, and that the comparative weaknesses of open societies can be compensated for and, maybe, overcome.

 More about the GeoTech Center and Commission